 Dot painting is great for fine motor skills, and you can also incorporate letter or number lessons...E is for Elephant.

 We had a little bit of spring fever today.
 We gathered some flower petals and grass from our garden.
 They made the perfect addition to some spring coloring pages!
+Coloring can be a fun way to learn about spring and nature.
+You can use spring coloring pages to teach children about different types of flowers, plants, and animals associated with the season.

 Hop on over to our Easter coloring pages.
 Today we placed some coloring pages around our yard for an Easter egg hunt.